 TGRP (Trunk Group Routing Protocol)

-Best practice is to use a TGRP configuration as it allows for trunk selection based on the attributes of the SIP URI.
-TGRP attributes control routing so the hostname of the request URI is set to a value defined as the common name or subject alternate name of the X.509 certificate.
+The best practice is to use a TGRP configuration as it allows for trunk selection based on the attributes of the SIP URI.
+TGRP attributes control routing so the host name of the request URI is set to a value defined as the common name or subject alternate name of the X.509 certificate.
 This configuration allows the subject name validation to succeed.

 DNIS (Dialed Number Identification Service)